openreferral/specification/docs/about/users-and-personas.md

-# Types of User and User Personas
+# Types of Use and User Personas

-Open Referral recognizes a small set of ways that resource directory data is used – each such type of use is associated with diverse types of users. **These constitute our primary groups of stakeholders** – and this array of perspectives establishes the critical framework through which we conceive, design, and evaluate the products created by our initiative.
+Open Referral recognizes a small set of ways that resource directory data is used – each such _type of use_ is associated with diverse _types of users_. **These constitute our primary groups of stakeholders** – and this array of perspectives establishes the critical framework through which we conceive, design, and evaluate the products created by our initiative.

+Types of Use:

 **Seeking Help**